SanojPunchihewa/docs-mi/en/docs/get-started/event-driven-integrations.md

 4. Under **Mediators**, select the **Log** mediator.

     !!!
 Tip
-        You can use the **Log** mediator to print the message content to the server logs.
+        You can use the <a target="_blank" href="{{base_path}}/reference/mediators/log-mediator/">Log mediator</a> to print the message content to the server logs.
 This is helpful for checking what data is being received and for debugging during development.

     <a href="{{base_path}}/assets/img/get-started/event-integration/select_log_mediator.png"><img src="{{base_path}}/assets/img/get-started/event-integration/select_log_mediator.png" alt="Create New Project" width="80%"></a>